- Solutions

 Search

-Today’s Distribution Companies are at the center of a global supply chain; providing the critical link that connects the manufacturer’s goods with customers through many different channels, Wholesale Trade, Business to Business (B2B), Business to Consumer (B2C), and Direct to Consumer (DTC).
-They are balancing the challenges of a dramatic increase in demand, rapidly changing expectations from global partnerships, and increasing competition from opportunistic start-ups looking to capture market share.
+Today’s Distribution Companies are at the center of a global supply chain; providing the critical link that connects the manufacturer’s goods with customers through many different channels, Wholesale Trade, Business-to-Business (B2B), Business-to-consumer (B2C), and Direct-to-Consumer (DTC).
+Distribution businesses are balancing the challenges of a dramatic increase in demand, rapidly changing expectations from global partnerships, and increasing competition from opportunistic start-ups looking to capture market share.
 With that expansion also comes an increased need for advanced software distribution tools.

-The scope of Distribution companies has expanded rapidly in the last few years; adding to the challenges of the supply chain, logistics, warehouse, inventory, and the list goes on.
-Each link in the distribution supply chain is critical to delivering the goods and services demanded by the end consumer.
+The scope of Distribution companies has expanded rapidly in the last few years, adding to the challenges of the supply chain, logistics, warehouse, inventory, and the list goes on.
+Each link in the distribution supply chain is critical to delivering the products and services demanded by the end consumer.

 Navigator Business Solutions offers a unique solution for Distribution Companies combining a purpose-built suite-in-a-box cloud platform with years of Distribution Industry experience that has resulted in a portfolio of successful projects.

-With continually expanding and complicated supply chains, distribution organizations hold the opportunity, good or bad, to impact sales volumes for manufacturers and retailers.
+With continually expanding and complicated supply chains, distribution companies hold the opportunity, good or bad, to impact sales volumes for manufacturers and retailers.

 “There were a couple factors that probably pushed us toward SAP Business ByDesign.
 Number one is that the legacy system for Mitsubishi Pencil is SAP, so there was a feeling that staying with the SAP technology stack would be a good move long-term,”